oxidecomputer/sb2_poc/blog.md

 This format includes a header followed by a series of commands.
 These commands can modify the flash or start execution of code.
 The commands are encrypted with a key programmed at manufacturing time.
-The signature on the update covers only the header but the header contains a secure digest of the command section.
+The signature on the update covers only the header, but the header contains a secure digest of the command section.
 The C representation of the first part of the header looks like the following:

 ```